Iceland · duration itinerary

 Your 2-day plan

 A UNESCO World Heritage site where the North American and Eurasian tectonic plates are pulling apart.
-Explore the dramatic rift valley, Öxarárfoss waterfall, and the historical site of Iceland's ancient parliament.
+Explore the rift valley, Alþingi (the ancient parliament site), and Öxarárfoss waterfall.
+This is a key historical and geological location.

 - Wear sturdy shoes for walking on uneven terrain.